B i o g r a p h y

-Having chaired the largest Japanese festival in the UK, Japan Matsuri, for 4 years, Naomi is also a reputable events host and has worked with Matsutake Kabuki and NHK broadcasting amongst others.
+Having chaired the largest Japanese festival in the UK, Japan Matsuri, for since 2008.
+Naomi is also a reputable events host and has worked with Matsutake Kabuki and NHK broadcasting amongst others.
 She is also part of the PR team for her hometown of Tagawa, Fukuoka Prefecture alongside cartoon mascot Taga-tan.

 As a presenter, Naomi is most well known for her show “Naomi’s London Calling” where she mainly presents about life in London as well as broadcasting support for the Japan tsunami victims.
 She has also presented the London edition of the popular Japanese radio show “Grown Up European City Walks” alongside ex Fuji TV star Chinatsu Otsubo.

 At the time of the Japanese tsunami disaster in 2011 Naomi was in very ill health but after hearing of the disaster victims’ plight she was able to overcome her condition and resume activities with renewed vigor.
 Not only did she release a new double A-side charity single, whose proceeds went to the disaster area, but also wrote the song “Home” together with disaster victims so that their feelings could be heard by the World.